jsjoeio/jp-courses/README.md

 This CLI uses the following permissions:
 - `--allow-net`: allow network access
   - the CLI sends a request to joeprevite.com to verify your purchase, then it downloads the course zip file from raw.githubusercontent.com.
+We also serve the course content on localhost:3000
 - `--allow-write`
   - We unzip the course to your current directory (where you call the CLI).
 - `--allow-read`: allow file system read access
   - Once we've downloaded the course as a zip to the system, we then need this to read the file and unzip it.
+We also need it to serve the course files on the course server which runs on localhost:3000
 - `--allow-env`
   - When the CLI is used in dry run mode, we add an environment variable called `DRY_RUN` and set it to "0".
 - `--unstable`